plone/volto/docs/source/upgrade-guide/index.md

 lib machinery) in the structure.
 The original structure and class names are still in there (as children of these wrappers) to maintain maximum backwards compatibility.
-Those might be cleaned up in next major versions, so if for some reason you have customized the styling of your blocks in edit mode relying in the old structure, you might want to review and adapt them.
+Those might be cleaned up in next major versions, so if for some reason you have customized the styling of your blocks in edit mode relying on the old structure, you might want to review and adapt them.

 ### Update `config.js`